 There is never a good time to get into a car accident.
-Car accidents happen seemingly out of nowhere and require immediate action whether you are at-fault or not.
+Car accidents happen seemingly out of nowhere and require immediate action whether you are at fault or not.
 If you are involved in an accident, the best advice is to report the car accident right after it happens.
-That being said, being involved in a car accident can be chaotic and stressful and often cloud victims’ judgement.
+That being said, being involved in a car accident can be chaotic and stressful, and often cloud victims’ judgment.
 It might slip the driver’s mind to file a car accident report, especially if they aren’t aware of their state’s Statute of Limitations on how long residents have to file a claim or believe that the accident is ‘minor’ and not urgent.
 To avoid reporting a car accident too late or being denied the right to file a claim, you should consult with a car accident lawyer immediately after an accident so that your rights can be protected.

 Do You Have the Same Amount of Time in Each State to Report a Car Accident?

-Car accidents should be reported immediately after they happen to not only make sure that those involved in the accident are safe, but to make sure that you are complying with your state’s traffic laws.
+Car accidents should be reported immediately after they happen to not only make sure that those involved in the accident are safe but to make sure that you are complying with your state’s traffic laws.
 Some states require accidents to be reported in a matter of weeks or months after they happen, while others give victims up to six years to report a car accident.
 Since rules vary vastly about how long you have to report a car accident, it is in the best interest of both you and other drivers involved to immediately report it.
-The police should be called after an accident so that an official police report can be filed that states exactly what happened in the accident, documents the scene and includes statements from drivers involved in the accident as well as any witnesses.
+The police should be called after an accident so that an official police report can be filed that states exactly what happened in the accident, document the scene, and includes statements from drivers involved in the accident as well as any witnesses.
 Similarly, if anyone has been injured in the accident you need to call 911 immediately.
-Injuries from the accident can worsen if they go untreated and some injuries can be internal, so it is important to get immediate medical attention to diagnose, treat and document any injuries.
+Injuries from the accident can worsen if they go untreated and some injuries can be internal, so it is important to get immediate medical attention to diagnose, treat, and document any injuries.

 What Happens if I Report a Car Accident Too Late?